DDvO/GPXConv/README.md

 # GPXConv

-GPX track converter: post-process routes and tracks typically produced by GPS loggers.
+GPX track converter: post-process routes and tracks produced by GPS loggers etc.

-* Reads from file(s) given as argument (or STDIN) and writes to STDOUT or a file.
+* Reads from file(s) given as argument or STDIN and writes to STDOUT or a file.
-* Can append segments from multiple tracks and files (sequential composition), using the metadata of the first track.
+* Concatenates segments of multiple given tracks or routes (sequential composition), using (header) metadata of the first track, preserving segments, and collecting waypoints.
-* Can complete gaps in input file(s) by merging data from an alternative GPX file (parallel composition).
+* Can fill gaps in main input by merging data from alternative input (from parallel tracks),
-* Concatenates all given tracks (or routes) preserving segments, collecting waypoints.
-* The metadata (header) of the first input track is used for the output track.
+* ignoring metadata and segment information of the alternative input.

-* Reports missing data and by default ignores points containing implausible data.
+* Reports missing data and by default ignores points containing implausible data w.r.t. altitude, ascent/descent rate, speed, acceleration/deceleration, and direction change.
 * Optionally filters out points before or after given time limits.
 * Optionally filters out points with an element value below or above given limits.
 * Optionally prunes comments, extensions, or extension elements with value below or above given limits.